SHaroonShah/Readme-Developers-Hub---Production/docs/🚧 System User Guides/maintenance-guides/shipping-account/edit-shipping-account.md

 ## How to edit shipping account

-To edit a shipping account, perform the steps as explained in the following proceudre:
+To edit a shipping account, perform the steps as explained in the following procedure:

 <ToggleList>
   <ToggleListItem title={<strong>1.
 Access the shipping accounts page</strong>} icon="fa-rocket">